jon-jacky/home/commonplace.md

 Some of my own comments:
 <https://github.com/jon-jacky/home/blob/gh-pages/comments.md>

+12 Apr 2010

+- *99 Novels: The Best in English Since 1939* by Anthony Burgess (1985),
+  *Introduction*, p.
+18-20 (no link):

+  "George Orwell ... said that, with any author he found sympathetic, a portrait of the author seemed to rise from the page -- not necessarily like the author as he really was but more the author as he ought to be.
+  ...
+The implication here is that the personaility of the novelist is important to us -- the personality as revealed in his work and not in his private life (the private lives of many artists do not bear looking at).
+  ...
+Some novelists, like Gustave Flaubert and James Joyce, have tried to obliterate themselves entirely from their fictions, seeking the anonymity of the divine creator, but they reveal themselves in style and imagery and cannot altogether hide their attitudes toward their characters.
+It is clear that Joyce is on the side of Bloom, though he never intrudes to make a comment, as Thackeray and Dickens always did. ...

+  We do not demand of an author that he be an intellectual ... but we have a right to intelligence, a knowledge of the human soul, a certain decency -- quite apart from professional skill.
+Probably this imputation of decency is important: all great novels have been about people trying to be kinder, more tolerant. ...
+This does not mean that authors have to be nice to their characters. ...
+But the way of tragedy is the way of arousing not only terror but pity.
+Some characters have to suffer to demonstrate the horror of life, but the author takes only a technical pleasure in delineating those sufferings.
+Novels are about the human condition, which is not easy, and how, if possible, to cope with it.
+  The author is concerned about this, and he is concerned that you, the reader, be concerned.

+  It is very hard indeed to devise universal parameters for the novel.
+  ...
+But I do know that we carry a scale of values whereby we know that *Anna Karenina* is a great novel and *The Carpetbaggers* an inferior one, and that our standards have something to do with the management of language and concern with the human personality.
+Sometimes the management of language will be so remarkable that we will be prepared to forgive the lack of human interest; sometimes character interest will condone verbal and structural incompetence.
+Judging a novel is a rule-of-thumb matter;
+  we cannot appeal to any aesthetic tribunal which will lay down universal laws.

+  Anyway, all of the novelists listed here have added something to our knowledge of the human conditions (sleeping or waking), have managed language well, have clarified the motivations of action, and have sometimes expanded the bounds of imagination.
+And they entertain, or divert, which means to turn our faces away from the repetitive patterns of daily life and look at humanity and the world with a new interest and even joy. ...
+We want to entertain, surprise, and present the preoccupations of real human beings through invented ones."

  9 Feb 2021

 - *War and Peace* by Leo Tolstoy (1869), translated by Louise and Aylmer